hoangthienan95/computer-vision-project/README.md

 <br>

 ### Data Preparation and pre-processing
 For the purposes of training the data using the Mask R-CNN Matterport implementation, the iMaterialist Dataset was converted into a COCO-style database format.
 Matterport's Mask R-CNN implementation provides a robust set of API tools to assist in this data generation task.
-The details of the this data generation exercise is documented well in our code base, we discuss a few high-level details here.
+The details of the this data generation exercise is documented well in our code base, we only discuss a few high-level details here.

 The COCO-style dataset expects the data to be provided as a Python class objects which extends a `utils::Dataset` class.
 The class object at a high-level maintains a reference to the entire dataset as a dictionary of images with the following minimum set of fields for each image
 ```